jakopako/goskyr/README.md

   delay: 2000 # milliseconds that the scraper waits after each click.
 Default is 1000
 ```

 Note that these clicks are executed before the data is scraped.
-Also the interaction configuration will be ignored if `renderJs` is not set to `true` because only in that case is the website actually run within a headless browser.
+Also the interaction configuration will be ignored if `render_js` is not set to `true` because only in that case is the website actually run within a headless browser.

 ### Pagination